ViachKakovskyi/kakovskyi.github.io/talks/index.md

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/usNXqcQbUW1tQv" width="595" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

 <p>
 This talk was for <strong>the largest Ukrainian Python conference</strong> - <a href="http://ua.pycon.org" target="_blank">PyCon Ukraine</a>.
 You can <strong><a href="https://youtu.be/2qBb8n9AdaI?t=17267" target="_blank">watch the recording</a></strong> in the Ukrainian language (44 mins).
-I've been on the conference back before in 2014 and I knew that the audience expects interesting content and well-prepared speakers.
+I've been on the conference back before in 2014, and I knew that the audience expects thought-provoking content and well-prepared speakers.
 I did the intro for maintaining high load Python projects 100%-based on my own production commercial experience. </p>

-<p>From another side, I used my pet-project <a href="http://results2016.kpidata.org" target="_blank">KPIdata</a> as the example for the case study: <strong>show last 5 feedbacks for a university course</strong>.
+<p>From another side, I used my pet-project <a href="http://results2016.kpidata.org" target="_blank">KPIdata</a> as the example for the case study: <strong>show last five feedbacks for a university course</strong>.
 The talk covered usage of the following technologies:
 <ul>
 <li>full-text search indices
 </li>